Claire-Potter/Belle-Musique-Studio/README.md

 These fonts were chose to provide some sophistication.
 They are classical and elegant.

+## Search Engine Optimisation

+A description which is relevant and informative has been included in the meta of base.html:

+"The music studio of Jo-Anna Hope offers online piano lessons, singing lessons and songwriting courses.
+Includes an online music store to purchase keyboards and other musical instruments and tools."

+Utilising Google Search, short keywords and long keyword phases were identified to include across the site to optimise search engine results for the site.
+These keyword were then run through wordtracker.com to check volume for the search with Google in the UK region.

+The list of keywords for the site were narrowed down to:

+1. Online piano lessons
+2. Online singing lessons
+3. Online songwriting course
+4. piano lessons
+5. singing lessons
+6. songwriting course
+7. learn to play the piano
+8. music shops
+9. music store
+10. private piano lessons
+11. keyboard
+12. music

+Two site features were used to ensure keywords were included logically within the site pages - the Covers feature - which includes the heading and sub-heading for each page, as well as the adverts sections which are added as articles.
+I reviewed all html semantics to make sure keywords were placed inside them.
+Additionally, wherever possible across the pages the key words were included in context.
+All images and image alt text were re-written to optimise search engine hits.
+An external link to Yamaha UK was included from the music store, as a reliable external link likely to improve traffic.
+The Facebook link was left as included for search engine reference, as it opens the actual Facebook business page.

+A sitemap.xml file has been included to assist google search to find all page links that do not require logging in.

+A robots.txt file has been included.

+A DNS certificate is not included as the site is a student test site only.

+## Web Marketing

+### Content Marketing

+Relevant internal advert sections with links have been included across user-facing pages to promote the music lessons and store products available.
+The aim of the adverts is to direct the attention of the user to the relevant pages and convert them to customers.

+### Social Media Marketing

+A Facebook business page for the studio has been set up to ensure organic growth of the business.
+The site is linked to the business account through the facebook social media link.
+The Facebook page includes a link back to the site.

+### Email Marketing

+The Student Showcase feature is used as an email marketing tool.
+It is a weekly update from the studio and includes a link to view the featured student of the week.
+It includes music lessons and music store advertisements, ensuring that users who have signed up for emails are directed to access our lessons and products.
+Users will opt-in to receive emails when they register for an account.

+## GDPR

+A privacy policy was generated through https://www.privacypolicygenerator.info/ and a link to the policy is available in the page footer.

 # Database

 For development, I used the sqlite3 database that comes with Django.
 A PostgreSQL database through Heroku is in use